microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. Open the output.tf and paste the following;

     ```HCL
-    // This configures Terraform to display what this module output during the terraform plan and terraform apply steps.
+    // This configures Terraform to display the module's output during the `terraform plan` and `terraform apply` steps.
     output "azure_function_id" {
         description = "The URLs of the app services created"
-        value       = azurerm_app_service.appsvc.*.default_site_hostname
+        value       = azurerm_function_app.appsvc.*.default_site_hostname
     }
     output "azure_function_url" {
         description = "The resource ids of the app services created"